dpeldo/Heralding-Frontend/README.md

 >      general_log_file	= /var/log/mysql/mysql-General.log
 >      general_log		= 1

 6. 2 jobs should be configured to run the two scripts to both move data in to sql and also move exported MySQL data to the public website.
-If you are adding the front-end to an existing honeypot with logs already collected, please copy them out as they will be purged after they are dumped into the database.
+If you are adding the front-end to an existing honeypot with logs already collected, please copy them out to keep as a backup in case something goes wrong.
 The following example runs those processes every 5 minutes but they can be changed as necessary.

    **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html - test logging in via command line with the login-path prior to scheduling the jobs**